 (b) individuals with a permanent total disability and persons who will become sixty-five (65) of age or older during the academic quarter or semester, whichever is applicable, in which such person begin classes, and who are domiciled in this state, may be enrolled in courses for credit at state-supported colleges and universities without payment of tuition charges, maintenance fees, student activity fees, or registration fees.
-An application fee is required for $50 (subject to change) and a record-keeping fee of $7 per credit hour is required at the University of Tennessee, Knoxville with a maximum not exceeding $70 a semester.
+An application fee of $50 (subject to change) is required and a record-keeping fee of $7 per credit hour is required at the University of Tennessee, Knoxville with a maximum not exceeding $70 a semester.

 The student must apply for admission to the University, register for courses, meet the requirements of the class for specified grades, and have a permanent academic record maintained in the same manner as other students enrolled for credit.
 Readmission is required if the student has not attended the University of Tennessee in the last 12 months.